Analysis | What we’re talking about when we talk about civil war

 “The next war is going to be more decentralized, fought by small groups and individuals using terrorism and guerrilla warfare to destabilize the country,” Walter told Beauchamp.
 “We are closer to that type of civil war than most people realize.”
 (Beauchamp might have been better served had he put “civil war” in quotes in that sentence.)

 What’s remarkable here is how much easier it is to visualize that sort of violence than to imagine the Confederated States of MAGA assembling troops near Tallahassee.
 While much of the rhetoric focused on the Second Amendment involves patriots keeping firearms to ward off an overbearing state, it’s useful to remember that even in the Civil War, the fighting was done on behalf of state entities.
 Even at the First Battle of Bull Run, the troops were organized into brigades; this was not a take-up-arms-and-head-to-Lexington-Green situation.
 Instead, Zeitzoff pointed to that violence 50 years ago (bombings by the Weather Underground, for example) and to the takeover of the state Capitol building by right-wing actors in Lansing, Mich., soon after the pandemic emerged in the spring of 2020.
-These were spaces that didn’t warrant the descriptor of “civil war,” but were real threats in which small groups of self-armed individuals engaged in political violence.
+These were spaces that didn’t warrant the descriptor of “civil war” but were real threats in which small groups of self-armed individuals engaged in political violence.
 Decentralized, to Walter’s point.
 And already present, if not to scale.

 One danger lies in responses to this threat that mirror Barro’s.
 Most Americans are more worried about gas prices and being able to stop worrying about the coronavirus than they are about a collapse in democracy or the prospect of Gov. Kathy Hochul’s Ninth New York Regiment getting bogged down at the Battle of Wheeling.
 The “obsession” with this discussion, he wrote, is “out of touch.”